Slider0007/test-release/docs/Configuration/Parameter/TakeImage/RawImagesRetention.md

 ## Description

-Number of days the raw image files are kept.
+Number of days the raw image files are kept